-- NOTE: Xronos Homework, quizzes and Lecture Questions account for 160 points of the total to be earned in the course.
-They are a significant part of your grade, to reflect their importance in understanding course concepts. - 4e EXAMS: Three semester exams and a cumulative final exam are given online in Canvas.
-Your exam grade will be available in Canvas gradebook once your exam is submitted.
-The MAC 2311 exams are not released to students, but you may request a private online conference or visit instructor's office hours to review your exam within one week of the exam.
+NOTE: Xronos Homework, quizzes and Lecture Questions account for 160 points of the total to be earned in the course.
+They are a significant part of your grade, to reflect their importance in understanding course concepts.

+4e.
+EXAMS: Three semester exams (capped at 80 points each) and a cumulative final exam (capped at 100 point) are given online in Canvas.
+Exams are close-book and timed.
+You will have 90 (+90 extra) minutes to complete your exam.
+Like the quiz, your exam grade will be available in Canvas gradebook once it is submitted.
+The MAC 2311 exams are not released to students, but you may request a 20 minutes private online conference with your TA to review your exam within one week of the exam (within 48 hours of the final exam)